camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/08-cycle/02-connector-configuration.html.md

   </div>
   <div class="col-xs-6 col-sm-6 col-md-9">
     <p>
-      Use the subversion plugin to connect to a subversion repository like SVN or Git Hub.
+      Use the subversion plugin to connect to a subversion repository like SVN or GitHub.
 You must specify the URL (including subfolders, if you want to directly point to a certain folder in the subversion repository).
 If <a href="ref:#cycle-connector-configuration-user-credentials">user credentials</a> are mandatory, you can provide them either globally or individually for each Cycle user.
-In the picture below you see a connector setup for a GitHub repository.
+In the picture to the left you see a connector setup for a GitHub repository.
 The user credentials are provided globally.
     </p>
     <p>
       Hit <code>Test</code> to check if Cycle can find the folder you specified.